 Dressage World Championships 2022

-The dressage World Championships in 2022 will take place at Herning in Denmark, from 6 to 14 August.
-The venue will also be the host for the showjumping World Championships, para dressage World Championships and vaulting World Championships at the same time.
+The dressage World Championships in 2022 were held at Herning in Denmark, from 6 to 14 August.
+The venue also hosted the showjumping World Championships, para dressage World Championships and vaulting World Championships at the same time.

-Herning was confirmed as the venue for these championships after the FEI board held an in-person meeting in Moscow, Russia on 16 November 2019.
-The city currently holds a qualifier for the dressage World Cup, and in 2013 held the European Championships for showjumping, dressage and para dressage.
+The city holds an annual qualifier for the FEI dressage World Cup.
+In 2013 it held the European Championships for showjumping, dressage and para dressage.

 Between 1990 and 2018, the dressage World Championships were hosted as part of multi-sport World Equestrian Games (WEG).
-The last time the y were held as a standalone championship was in 1986, at Cedar Valley, USA.
+The previous occasion they were held as a standalone championship was in 1986, at Cedar Valley, USA.

-The 2022 World Championships will serve as qualifiers in showjumping, eventing, dressage and para dressage for the Paris 2024 Olympics and Paralympics.
+The 2022 World Championships served as qualifiers in showjumping, eventing, dressage and para dressage for the Paris 2024 Olympics and Paralympics.

 Britain’s record at dressage World Championships